-Description: The bill requires that any healthcare insurance providers that cover gender-reassignment chemical and surgical procedures must also cover procedures to detransition back to one's biological sex.
-It also mandates that insurance providers must offer insurance plans that do not cover transgender chemical and surgical procedures and are forbidden from denying counseling and mental healthcare services meant to help individuals struggling with gender identity reaffirm and embrace their biological sex.
+Description: The bill requires that any healthcare insurance providers that cover chemical and surgical gender-reassignment procedures to also cover procedures for detransitioning back to one's biological sex.
+It also mandates that insurance providers must offer insurance plans that do not cover chemical and surgical transgender procedures and are forbidden from denying counseling and mental healthcare services meant to help individuals struggling with gender identity to reaffirm and embrace their biological sex.